Beats headphones: the options explained

 6. Beats urBeats 3 headphones with Lightning Connector

 Design: In-ear | Noise cancelling: No | Wireless: No | Battery life: N/A | NFC: No | Controls: Wired | Weight: 16g | Colors available: Black, White, Red/Black, Blue, Yellow, Red | Year released: 2017 | Launch price: $99/£89

 The earphones themselves are the same as the ones above, but they come with a Lightning connector on the end instead of a 3.5mm jack.
 This is ideal if you want something to use on a modern iPhone or MacBook as we're seeing those items ditch the old headphone port nowadays.
 The urBeats 3 with Lightning connector is one of the cheapest in the Beats range too, often with massive discounts compared to the original launch price.
 They do generally cost a touch more than the 3.5mm versions though.

 Beats headphones made for DJs and those who love bass

 Design: Over-ear | Noise cancelling: Non-powered | Wireless: No | Battery life: N/A | NFC: No | Controls: Wired | Weight: 400g | Colors available: Black | Year released: 2016 | Launch price: $399/£349

 The Beats Pro over-ear headphones aren't as appealing for day-to-day use as they used to be thanks to the latest Solo 3 and Studio 3 lines offering a better overall experience, usually for less money too.
-If you're actually looking for some Beats headphones to use as a DJ or for listening at home they excel in loud environments.
+This model is consequently no longer in production.
+But if you're looking for some big, beefy, bassy Beats headphones to use as a DJ or for listening at home they excel in loud environments.
 The metal frames are incredibly durable too as the rest of the Beats line favour plastic designs.